 Your primary beneficiary is first in line to receive your death benefit.
 If the primary beneficiary dies before you, a secondary or contingent beneficiary is the next in line.
 Some people also designate a final beneficiary in the event the primary and secondary beneficiaries die before they do.

 Who will need extra money when you pass away?
-Are there people that count on you for financial support?
+Are there people who depend on you for financial support?
 People who will bear certain expenses at your death?
-These are good questions to ask when choosing your beneficiary.
+These are the issues to consider when choosing your beneficiary.

-When naming beneficiaries, keep these factors in mind:
+When naming life insurance beneficiaries, keep these things in mind:

-- State or policy restrictions − Your state, or even the life insurance policy itself, may restrict who you can name as a beneficiary.
+State or policy life insurance beneficiary rules − Your state or the insurance carrier may restrict who you can name as a beneficiary.
 For example, if you're married, your spouse may have to sign a waiver before you can name someone else as the beneficiary.

-Need help?
-You don't have to do it alone.
+You don't have to figure all this out by yourself.
 Contact your investment professional today to discuss your specific needs.